 This is an overview of security considerations for the New Relic Java agent.

-The New Relic Java agent monitors web transactions, collecting information about them and communicating that information to the New Relic website.
+The New Relic Java agent monitors web transactions, collecting information about them and communicating that information to the New Relic user interface.
 The agent is packaged as a JSR 163 compliant "javaagent" and is activated by the JVM via modifications to the JVM launch.
 Once activated, the agent inserts itself into the class loading stream and instruments "interesting" class methods using byte code instrumentation (bci).

 This technique allows the agent to insert software probes to measure the web application at key places.
 These places include request handlers like servlets, struts actions, and spring controllers, as well as remote system calls to databases and web services.